lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README.md

 ![The Solution: A Zero-Trust, HW-Rooted, Unified, Extensible & Verifiable Identity](images/slide-07-solution-diagram.png)

-*Figure: Slide 7 - The Solution: A Zero-Trust, HW-Rooted, Unified, Extensible & Verifiable Identity.
-The diagram shows the solution architecture with: (1) Workload Identity Agent sending inference data with Proof of Geofencing workload certificate/token to AI Inference Host, (2) AI Inference Host (with Spiffe/Spire Agent and Keylime Agent) requesting secrets from Key vault/HSM using Proof of Geofencing tokens, (3) Key vault retrieving encrypted models from storage using Proof of Residency tokens.
-The architecture includes Workload Identity Manager (SPIRE Server) and Host Identity/Policy Manager (Keylime) for continuous attestation.
-The solution cryptographically binds workload identity, host hardware identity (TPM), platform policy, and location hardware identity (GNSS/mobile sensor) into unified SVIDs, replacing fragile bearer tokens with hardware-rooted Proof of Residency (PoR) and Proof of Geofencing (PoG).*
+*Figure: Slide 7 - The Solution: A Zero-Trust, HW-Rooted, Unified, Extensible & Verifiable Identity*

+The diagram shows the solution architecture with:
+1. **Workload Identity Agent** sending inference data with Proof of Geofencing workload certificate/token to AI Inference Host
+2. **AI Inference Host** (with Spiffe/Spire Agent and Keylime Agent) requesting secrets from Key vault/HSM using Proof of Geofencing tokens
+3. **Key vault** retrieving encrypted models from storage using Proof of Residency tokens

+The architecture includes:
+- **Workload Identity Manager** (SPIRE Server) and **Host Identity/Policy Manager** (Keylime) for continuous attestation
+- Cryptographic binding of workload identity, host hardware identity (TPM), platform policy, and location hardware identity (GNSS/mobile sensor) into unified SVIDs
+- Replacement of fragile bearer tokens with hardware-rooted **Proof of Residency (PoR)** and **Proof of Geofencing (PoG)**

 ## Unified Identity Architecture